120 ECTS - MS degree

 Students have the option of exchange studies for part of the program.

-Do note that while we try to accommodate the programme to international students as possible, language of instruction in some courses might be Icelandic.
+We aim to accommodate the programme to international students as possible, but language of instruction in some courses is Icelandic.

 Applicants must hold an undergraduate degree (BS, BA, or comparable) from an accredited college/university.
 A specific field of study is not required, but our students are expected to have a solid background in methodology.
 International applicants for whom English is not their first language must submit a TOEFL or IELTS score as proof of English proficiency.
 Minimum scores accepted are 79 on the TOEFL internet based test or a IELTS score of 6,5.
 Applicants are evaluated for entrance, based on the following criteria:

 - Grade point average (in general a GPA equivalent to the Icelandic 7,25 (first) is a prerequisite for admission).

 - Performance in specific courses, such as methodology and statistics.